 The course follows a variety of topics, from the workings of the legal system and laws themselves, to the application of those laws in areas such as tortious liability and criminal law.
 Many of our students choose to follow Law courses at University after successfully completing their A Levels, although Law is also a useful background for many diverse careers from Journalism to Politics.

 The course is examined at the end of Year 13 through 3 unit examinations, each lasting 2 hours and being 33.3% of the total grade.

 Year 12 Law topics

-- The legal system and legal personnel in the U.K., including the courts and judiciary, magistrates, barristers and solicitors.
+• Law making and legal systems – how laws are passed through parliament and judge-made law, the legal institutions and legal personnel in the U.K., including the courts and judiciary, magistrates, barristers and solicitors

 For more information visit the OCR website:

 A minimum of five subjects at grade 4 (or above) including Maths, and grade 5 (or above) in English Language.